tinode/chat/API.md

   id: "1a2b3", // string, client-provided message id, optional
   user: "new", // string, "new" to create a new user, default: current user, optional
   scheme: "basic", // authentication scheme for this account, required;
-               // only "basic" (default) is currently supported.
+               // "basic" and "token" are currently supported.
 The current
                // implementation of the basic scheme does not allow changes to username.
   secret: btoa("username:password"), // string, base64 encoded secret for the chosen
               // authentication scheme; to delete a scheme use a string with a single DEL
-              // Unicode character "\u2421"; required
+              // Unicode character "\u2421"; "token" and "basic" cannot be deleted;
+              // required
   tags: [ ... ], // array of indexed tags for user discovery; see `fnd` topic for
               // details, optional (if missing, user will not be discoverable other than
               // by login)